Budget-balanced and strategy-proof auctions for multi-passenger ridesharing

 Social welfare, which is the combined economic gains and losses for all participants, is commonly used to measure the economic efficiency of an auction.
 The Vickrey-Clarke-Groves (VCG)~\cite{vickrey_counterspeculation_1961, clarke1971multipart, groves_incentives_1973} mechanism is a widely studied general method to obtain a strategy-proof auction that maximizes social welfare.

 For the ridesharing problem, there are at least two ways we can define the social welfare of a trip.
 If the welfare of the driver is not considered, it is simply ${V(A) = \sum_{i \in A} v_i}$.
-If we consider the driver to be a participant with value $-\cost(A)$, taking into account the social impact of longer trips, then the welfare is defined as $V(A) = \sum_{i \in A} v_i - \cost(A)$.
+If we consider the driver to be a participant with value $-\mathrm{\emph{cost}}(A)$, taking into account the social impact of longer trips, then the welfare is defined as $V(A) = \sum_{i \in A} v_i - \mathrm{\emph{cost}}(A)$.
 This choice does not impact the theoretical properties of the auction.
 Given a definition for $V(A)$, let~$V_{-i}(A) = V(A) - v_i$ if~$i \in A$ and~${V_{-i}(A) = V(A)}$ otherwise.
-We then obtain a VCG mechanism, using Clarke's pivot rule, by defining the winner as $A^* = \arg\max_{A \in \A} V(A)$ and the price for $i$ as~${p_i = \max_{A \in \A} \{ V_{-i}(A)\} - V_{-i}(A^*)}$.
-The economic interpretation is that $i$ is being charged their externality or the welfare they take away from the rest of the society by participating.
+We then obtain a VCG mechanism, using Clarke's pivot rule, by defining the winner as $A^* = \arg\max_{A \in \mathcal{A}} V(A)$ and the price for $i$ as~${p_i = \max_{A \in \mathcal{A}} \{ V_{-i}(A)\} - V_{-i}(A^*)}$.
+The economic interpretation is that $i$ is being charged their externality, or the welfare they take away from the rest of the society by participating.

-By the Myerson-Satterthwaite theorem~\cite{myerson1983efficient}, it is generally impossible to construct a strategy-proof mechanism that simultaneously is budget-balanced and maximizes social welfare.
-The VCG mechanism is strategy-proof and maximizes social welfare by definition, therefore it is not budget-balanced.
-As budget-balance is a crucial requirement to incentivize drivers in the ridesharing problem, we use the \emph{surplus welfare} as a measure of welfare that is suitable for budget-balanced auctions.
-The surplus welfare of an alternative~$A$ is defined as~${V_{s}(A) = \sum_{i \in A} v_i - \sum_{i \in A} c_i}$ or equivalently $V_{s}(A) = \sum_{i \in A} s_i$.
-The surplus welfare of an auction is that of the winning trip $V_{s}(A^*)$.
+The VCG mechanism is strategy-proof and maximizes social welfare by definition, but it is not budget-balanced in this case.
+As budget-balance is a crucial requirement to incentivize drivers in the ridesharing problem, we can consider two options: use the \emph{surplus welfare} as a measure of welfare that is suitable for budget-balanced auctions or use reserve prices.
+Both options lead to two different auctions that we present next.